seattle-javascript-401d25/16-19-auth-asset-mgt/LAB-18.md

 Same as previous labs with documentations on updated routes.

 ## Stretch Goals
-It is the 4th of July?
+It is the 4th of July.
 Why do you want to do this?